wesinator/windows-dev-docs/hub/apps/how-tos/chatgpt-openai-winui3.md

 ---
-title: How to add OpenAI chat completions to your WinUI 3 / Windows App SDK desktop app
+title: How to add OpenAI chat completions to a WinUI desktop app
 description: Get started with WinUI 3 / Windows App SDK desktop apps by integrating OpenAI's chat completions API into the app. ms.topic: how-to ms.date: 11/26/2024